eclipse-sprotty/sprotty-website/hugo/content/docs/model_sources.md

     });
 });
 ```
-In this, we assume we have a simple [nodeJs WebSocket server](https://github.com/websockets/ws) and want to create a `DiagramServer` for it.
+In the example above, we assume we have a simple [nodeJs WebSocket server](https://github.com/websockets/ws) and want to create a `DiagramServer` for it.

 As we can see, there are two parts to creating the `DiagramServer`.
 First, we need a dispatch method to send actions from the server to the client.
 This can be as simple as calling `ws.send()` with the serialized action.
-Second, we need the `DiagramServices`. the `DiagramServices` type looks like this:
+Second, we need the `DiagramServices`.
+The `DiagramServices` type looks like this:
 ```Typescript
 export interface DiagramServices {
     readonly DiagramGenerator: IDiagramGenerator